All you need to know about Shell Energy Broadband

 What happened to First Utility, and how is Shell Energy different?

 Shell announced its acquisition of First Utility in 2017 and completed the takeover in early 2018.
 However, it only rebranded First Utility to Shell Energy in 2019.

 Shell Energy offers the same kind of broadband services as it did when it was known as First Utility, with a choice of ADSL and fibre optic internet, for around the same cost, and with the same Wi-Fi router.
 The major difference, aside from the name, is that you can now claim a discount on petrol.

 What does Shell Energy Broadband offer?

 Shell Energy uses the Openreach (BT line) telephone network to deliver its broadband services.
-This puts it in line with almost every other ISP in offering the same choice of either ADSL or fibre optic broadband.
+This puts it in line with almost every other ISP, the majority of which offer the same choice of either ADSL or fibre optic broadband.

 Line rental is included with all Shell Energy deals.
-Shell does not offer broadband only: you must take the phone line with the broadband (but you can port an existing number).
-There are no inclusive calls as standard, but if you do use the phone regularly there is an option to add evening and weekend calling, anytime calls or international calling, for an additional monthly fee.
+Shell does not offer broadband only deals: you must take the phone line with the broadband (but you can port an existing number).
+There are no inclusive calls as standard, but if you do use the phone regularly there is an option to add evening and weekend calls, anytime calls, or international calling, for an additional monthly fee.

 Shell Broadband coverage and speed

 As it uses the Openreach network most homes will be able to get Shell broadband.
 ADSL is available to almost all premises, and the vast majority can now get fibre optic too.